Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Model and Framework

-To better present the dependence of expected simulation cost on the scale and dimension of the problem, we assume that $N_1=N_2=\cdots=N_d$. \begin{assumption} The feasible set of decision variables is $\mathcal{X} = [N]^d$, where $N\geq2$ and $d\geq1$. \end{assumption} With Assumption \ref{asp:4} in hand, we will present the dependence of the expected simulation on $N$ and $d$ when at least one of them is large.
-We note that the results in this work can be naturally extended to the case when each dimension has different number of feasible systems.
-Furthermore, if the objective function $f$ is defined on the cube $[N_1]\times[N_2]\times\cdots\times[N_d]$ while the feasible set $\mathcal{X}$ characterized by a polytope $\{x\in\mathbb{Z}^d:Ax\leq b\}$, the algorithms proposed in this paper can be directly extended with few modification.
+To better present the dependence of the expected simulation cost on the scale and dimension of the problem, we assume that $N_1=N_2=\cdots=N_d$. \begin{assumption} The feasible set of decision variables is $\mathcal{X} = [N]^d$, where $N\geq2$ and $d\geq1$. \end{assumption} With Assumption \ref{asp:4} in hand, we will present the dependence of the expected simulation cost on $N$ and $d$.
+We note that the results in this work can be naturally extended to the case when each dimension has a different number of feasible choices of decision variables.
+Furthermore, if the objective function $f$ is defined on a $L^\natural$-convex set (i.e., the indicator function of the set is a $L^\natural$-convex function, which we will define later), the algorithms proposed in this paper can be directly extended with small modifications.
+A typical example of a $L^\natural$-convex set is the capacity-constrained set